South Korean prosecutors seek to arrest Samsung heir

 The arrest warrant for Lee came on the same day that National Pension Service chief Moon Hyung-pyo was indicted on charges of perjury and abuse of power.
 Moon is accused of pressuring the pension fund, a major shareholder in one of the Samsung affiliates, to support the merger when he was minister of health and welfare.

+Samsung on Monday disputes the allegations against Lee, saying in a statement Monday that it "did not make contributions in order to receive favors."

+The National Pension Service declined to comment on Moon's indictment.

 The charges are the latest developments in the far-reaching scandal that has driven thousands of South Korean protestors to the streets and prompted lawmakers to vote to impeach Park.

-Samsung disputes the allegations against Lee, saying in a statement that it "did not make contributions in order to receive favors."

-The National Pension Service declined to comment on Moon's indictment.
+Other top South Korean companies are also under investigation.

-Samsung Electronics stock dropped 2.1% after the news of the arrest warrant.
+Samsung Electronics' stock dropped 2.1% after the news of the arrest warrant.
 The shares are down around 5.5% since Thursday, when Lee was named as a suspect in the corruption scandal and taken in for questioning.

 Samsung's deepening links to the corruption investigation have further damaged the company's image after the humiliating fiasco over its fire-prone Galaxy Note 7 smartphone last year.
 Results of an investigation into what caused the smartphones to catch fire are expected to be announced this month.